Who's Selling My Info?

 Risk impact

-Who's Selling My Info? is relatively safe to use as it requires very minimum permissions.
+Who's Selling My Info? requires very minimum permissions.

 Risk likelihood